shovon-b/TransformerLM/readme.md

 # Transformer Language Model from Scratch

 This project implements a standard Transformer language model entirely from scratch, utilizing only PyTorch's primitive operations.
-This includes the implementation of all necessary Transformer layers, the optimizer, and the learning rate scheduler.
+This includes the implementation of all necessary Transformer layers, and training components  such the optimizer, learning rate scheduler and gradient clipping.
 Additionally, a reasonably fast Byte Pair Encoding (BPE) tokenizer has been included for text processing.

 ## Implementation Details

 The general guidelines for this implementation were followed from [Stanford CS336, assignment 1](https://stanford-cs336.github.io/spring2025/).
-To ensure the accuracy and correctness of all modules, they were rigorously tested against the test files provided in [Stanford CS336, assignment 1](https://stanford-cs336.github.io/spring2025/).
+To ensure the accuracy and correctness of all modules, they were tested against the test files provided in [Stanford CS336, assignment 1](https://stanford-cs336.github.io/spring2025/).

 ## Dataset and Training